mixmarvel/mixmarvel.github.io/_posts/2019-12-11-Telegram-Bounty.md

 The MixMarvel Foundation very much agrees with MixMarvel's continuous expansion of the telegram community.
 Telegram channel is very important for MixMarvel community cultivation.

-The MixMarvel Foundation has a quarterly back-up funding support for the community.
-This event used 5000 MIX for bounty rewards.
-Users enter the new group and submit their addresses to get a certain number of MIX.
+The MixMarvel Foundation has a 130,000 overall back-up funding support for the telegram community.
+In this specific event, users enter the new group and submit their addresses to get a certain number of MIX.